-If you want to get a good job, you need a good resume.
-But getting started can be the hardest part.
-We’ve all been there…staring at a blank page and feeling frustrated.
+Getting a good job requires a good resume, but getting started can be the hardest part.
+We’ve all been there … staring at a blank page and feeling frustrated.

 Professional Resume Template

-If you’re not sure which resume template to use, it is always a safe bet to go with the professional template.
-It is acceptable in any industry and for just about any role.
-A well-crafted professional resume doesn’t make you look boring.
-Instead, it makes you look sharp!
+If you’re not sure which resume template to use, it’s always a safe bet to go with this professional design.
+Acceptable in any industry and for just about any role, this well-crafted template always makes you look sharp.

-- Conservative industries, such as law, banking, finance, healthcare, energy, government, or public safety.
+- Conservative industries, such as law, banking and finance, as well as government positions.

 Modern Resume Template